Project management 101: Defining project management

 Closing: When the project is formally closed, deliverables have been produced, paperwork is signed, and resources can be reallocated.
 The project is analyzed for success.

 Task management is an important component of project management.
 Tasks are the activities that a project management plan is built on.
 The success of the project is dependent on the successful completion of the related tasks.
 It's useful to keep track of task dependencies, which can help you realize if a project is on track and where it stands on a timetable.

-By now, you're probably getting the sense that project management is rather involved.
-There are many steps, components, and tasks to track and respond to.
+There are many steps, components, and tasks to track and respond to in the project management realm.
 Effective project management tools, especially those that can be customized to your organization's standards, can make a world of difference.
-Project management applications aretools used to make project management more efficient and effective, and can be built using our powerful no-code development platform.
-They can be designed in many different forms and for many different functions, but here are a few of the most common types of project management tools used across organizations of all sizes:
+These tools are used to make project management more efficient and effective, and can be built using a powerful Dynamic Work Management platform.

 The project manager is the leader and organizer of a project from start to finish.
 They are the ones who keep everything organized, decide on tasks and their budget, and allocate those tasks.
 Project managers are creators of schedules and team assemblers.
 They're in charge of gathering necessary supplies and tools.